1951 FENDER NOCASTER

 The string ferrules from around 1950 to 1967 are completely embedded in the body.

-A Western melody echoing in the sunset sky
+Western melodies echoing in the sunset sky

 Finally, please remember these words.